arronlacey/PM272---Introduction-to-Health-Data-Science/chapters/chapter3.md

 ---
-title: 'Chapter 3: Getting started'
+title: 'Chapter 3: Machine Learning'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'